sungshon/PimpMyStremio/docs/README.md

 Now when you start PimpMyStremio, your local add-on will be automatically loaded and available in the "Sideloaded" section.

-## Unsafe Sideloading
+## Testing with PMS_UNSAFE

 If the errors of your add-on are not clear enough (this can happen as add-ons are webpacked before running in the sandbox), then you can set the `PMS_UNSAFE` environment variable to any value to load your add-on directly in PimpMyStremio instead of sandboxing it.
+This option only works with sideloaded add-ons.

 It is **important** to note that running sideloaded add-ons with `PMS_UNSAFE` disables all internal modules. (like: cinemeta, proxy, config, data persist, phantomjs, etc.)